isquintessential/how-to-learn-programming/README.md

 ##

 # `` Python ``
+*Python is a powerful, beginner-friendly programming language used to build websites, automate tasks, analyze data, create artificial intelligence, and develop games.
+Its clean syntax, massive ecosystem, and versatility make it one of the world's most popular languages for both newcomers and professionals.*
+#### Tutorial
+# Libraries —

+#
+Fundamentals:
+Intermediate:

 #
 > *"It does not matter how slowly you go as long as you do not stop."